Zabir-A/Background-Remover-V2/README.md

-This is a simple Flask web application that utilizes [Rembg](https://github.com/danielgatis/rembg) to remove the background of an image.
+This is a web application that utilizes [Rembg](https://github.com/danielgatis/rembg) to remove the background of an image using "AI" magic sorcery (not).

-It is based on the project found at [codediodeio/rembg-webapp-tutorial](https://github.com/codediodeio/rembg-webapp-tutorial ) with some modifications and minor changes.
+It's based on the project found at [codediodeio/rembg-webapp-tutorial](https://github.com/codediodeio/rembg-webapp-tutorial) with some modifications and minor changes.

 ## Application Demo
 Simply drag and drop an image or browse from files, wait for the application to process and it will download.